csaintilmont/M3/Detailed Requirements and Architecture.md

 15. The system shall not be shut down for maintenance more than once in 2 days.
 16. The time zone shall be obvious to the user on each post.

-Note to proofreader: I added a few number quality to our previous requirements and added #13-16.
+Note to proofreader: I added a few number quantity to our previous requirements and added #13-16.

 ## 7. High-Level System Architecture and Database Organization

-Software products and Tools: Brackets, Notepad++, Putty, WinSCP, FileZilla, GitHub, etc Languages and Systems: English, HTML, PHP, MySQL, Linux, Windows, MacOS, Mobiles , etc
+Software products and Tools: Brackets, Notepad++, Putty, WinSCP, FileZilla, GitHub, etc <br>
+Languages and Systems: English, HTML, PHP, MySQL, Linux, Windows, MacOS, Mobiles , etc<br>
-APIs: Calendar, Weather
+APIs: Calendar, Weather<br>
-Supported Browsers: Chrome, Firefox, Opera, Safari, Microsoft Edge, Internet Explorer
+Supported Browsers: Chrome, Firefox, Opera, Safari, Microsoft Edge, Internet Explorer<br>
-Frameworks: HTML, PHP, CSS
+Frameworks: HTML, PHP, CSS<br>

-Database Organization
+Database Organization<br>

 ## 8. High-Level UML Diagrams